nonwiz/nonwiz/posts/dumb-way-to-create-a-dev-environment-with-firebase-firestore.md

 ---
-title: Dumb way to create a dev environment with Firebase firestore.
+title: Dumb way to clone firestore collections.
 description: This tutorial mainly for lazyass people who doesn't want to spend much time reading firebase documentation.
 This show way to export firestore project to a new firebase project.